Bioregional Plan & Comm Design (BIOP)

 Credit arranged

 Provides an overview of the processes and methods for preparing comprehensive plans for local and county governments in the context of federal and state lands and regional growth management: Integrates land-use with economic development, housing, historic preservation, agricultural viability.
 Includes lectures by practitioners and interdisciplinary faculty, and a service-learning project.
-(Fall only)
+Typically Offered: Fall.

 Seminar provides a historical and theoretical basis to address the application of knowledge to public and political decisions and the ethics of professional practice within public and non-governmental settings.
 Readings, discussions, and essays focus on underlying traditions and assumptions, cultural contexts, social justice and “planner” roles.
 Additional work required for graduate credit.
 Typically Offered: Varies.

 Students will work on one or more projects that target the needs of an Idaho community or regional agency.
-The projects will involve the application of various tools including GIS, comprehensive planning, physical design, economic development, transportation systems or other relevant methods in the creation of products or proposals.
+The projects will involve the application of various tools including GIS, comprehensive planning, physical design, economic development, transportation systems, or other relevant methods in the creation of products or proposals.
 In this course, students will learn a variety of skills related to facilitation, negotiation, community politics, conflict management and assessment tools such as social impact or environmental impact assessments.
-(Spring only)
+Typically Offered: Spring.

 This course is intended to allow students to integrate a number of skill sets by choosing a project that builds on their program specialization.
 Students work with faculty advisors to develop and complete final projects.
-Students will also have the opportunity to interact with first year students in BIOP 560 at regular intervals throughout the semester to discuss common readings, provide mutual assistance on projects and peer-to-peer evaluation of completed work.
-(Spring only)
+Students will also have the opportunity to interact with first year students in BIOP 5600 at regular intervals throughout the semester to discuss common readings, provide mutual assistance on projects and peer-to-peer evaluation of completed work.
+Typically Offered: Spring.

 Credit arranged